-The typical age groups that suffer from atopic ekzema include mainly children and infants, but also adults.
-In Germany, around 2 million children and 2.5 million adults suffer from neurodermatitis.
+The typical age groups that suffer from atopic dermatitis include mainly children and infants, but also adults.
+In Germany, around 2 million children and 2.5 million adults are affected by atopic dermatitis.

-Often, atopic eczema first appears in infancy and childhood and typically recurs in episodes.
-It is possible for the various symptoms to alleviate or even disappear with advancing age.
+Often, atopic dermatitis first appears in infancy and childhood and typically recurs in episodes.
+Symptoms can alleviate or even disappear with advancing age.

-atopic eczema sufferers have to struggle primarily with the symptoms of dry and scaly skin, which is accompanied by eczema (skin rashes).
-The affected areas are severely reddened, inflamed and, if they persist for a long time, wrinkled.
-In addition, pustules, crusts and blisters can also develop, which often weep.
+Patients have to struggle primarily with the symptoms of dry and scaly skin, which is accompanied by eczema (skin rashes).
+The affected areas are red, inflamed and, if they persist for a long time, wrinkled.
+In addition, sometimes pustules, crusts and blisters can develop, which often weep.
 This is usually accompanied by severe itching, which is also particularly pronounced at night and can lead to fatigue and difficulty concentrating in those affected due to sleep disturbance.
-However, the cycle is fueled by scratching and the symptoms are thus intensified.
+However, the cycle is aggravated by scratching and the symptoms are thus intensified.
 The recurring inflammations can lead to a thickening of the respective affected skin area (technical term: lichenification) in the long term and mostly occur on the wrists as well as the crooks of the arms and the backs of the knees.

 In the following, you will find common body parts where symptoms occur in the different age groups.